madhav1991/LogViewer/README.md

 - Accessibility:
     - Ensure the component is accessible for users with disabilities by adhering to accessibility guidelines.
 - Testability:
-    - Implement unit tests to cover core functionalities like data fetching, parsing, and rendering.
+    - Implement unit tests to cover core functionalities such as data fetching, parsing, and rendering.

 ### API

 According to the given requirements, we need to load data immediately instead of waiting for entire file to download.
-There are few ways to accomplish this
+There are a few ways to accomplish this :

 1. HTTP Range Requests
-2. Stream with fetch API
+2. Stream with the fetch API
 3. Infinite scrolling

 1) HTTP Range Requests